One Day in Glasgow Best Things To Do by JetSettingFools.com

 Best View of Glasgow University, Scotland

 Now that you know what to do in Glasgow, it’s time to get ready to go!
-For all of our hacks, head over to our Travel Packing Page – and grab your FREE Packing Checklist!
+So grab our FREE Packing Checklist and let’s get you to Scotland!

 Comfortable Shoes

-In our outline of what to do in Glasgow in a day, it’s important to wear the right shoes!
+It’s important to have the right shoes!
 I like to wear lightweight and versatile trainers and Kris prefers trail shoes for sightseeing.
-Read all our advice and reviews on the Best Travel Shoes
+Read all our reviews on the Best Travel Shoes

 Travel Camera